 Any organization that wants to consistently close leads and drive revenue growth must understand the anatomy of a sales pipeline.
 An effective sales pipeline is more than a linear process leading from point A to point B. It’s a dynamic and strategic system that guides both sales professionals and prospects as they move from initial contact to conversion and, ideally, to closed-won beyond.

-In this comprehensive guide, you’ll find a deep dive into what a sales pipeline should look like — and instructions on how to construct one that consistently converts leads into loyal customers.
-Whether new to sales or want a refresh on the fundamentals, keep reading to uncover insights you can use to improve your sales pipeline today.
+In this comprehensive guide, you’ll find a deep dive into what a sales pipeline should look like and instructions on how to construct one that consistently converts leads into loyal customers.
+Whether you’re new to sales or you want a refresh on the fundamentals, keep reading to uncover insights you can use to improve your sales pipeline today.

 A sales pipeline is a way to structure and visually represent the process your sales team follows from their first contact with your brand to after the sale.
 It represents the sales process through a series of steps, called stages.
 Sales managers can reference their pipeline to understand where every deal stands at a glance, making it much easier to coach reps as they manage and nurture leads throughout the sales journey.